Last updated on July 18th, 2023

 Prevents Cancer and Peptic Ulcer

-Due to a rich quantity of antioxidants, garlic helps in defending the body against stomach, lung, prostate, liver, bladder, and colon cancer.
+Due to a rich quantity of antioxidants, garlic helps defend the body against stomach, lung, prostate, liver, bladder, and colon cancer.
+Garlic’s ability to fight colorectal cancer has been proven by a study published by the American Institute for Cancer Research.
 The antibacterial property of garlic helps in preventing peptic ulcers.
 It has the power to remove contagions from the digestive tract.

 Fresh juice of garlic is equipped with the potential to lower the growth of E. Coli bacteria responsible for UTIs.
 In addition, it aids to prevent renal infections.
 Garlic works by:

 A majority of home remedies are effectual only if garlic is taken in raw form.

 Garlic is one of the most excellent “performance improving” compounds.
 Traditionally, garlic was utilized for treating fatigue and improving the work capability of laborers.
 Studies propose intake of garlic aids in improving exercise performance.
 Individuals having a history of cardiac problems who had garlic for six weeks gave a 12% decrease in their heart rate and improved exercise ability.

 Garlic Lowers Blood Toxicity